ksu-cs-textbooks/cis527/content/6-application-servers/03-assignment.md

 Configure your Ubuntu VM labelled **CLIENT** to automatically access the Samba shares in the following manner:

-* Add an entry to `\etc\fstab` to automatically mount the `everyone` folder to `/mnt/everyone` at system boot.
+* Add an entry to `\etc\fstab` to automatically mount the `public` folder to `/mnt/public` at system boot.
 It should be readable and writable by all users.
 * Use `libpam-mount` to automatically mount a user's `homes` share from the server at login.
 This only needs to work for the `cis527` user, as that user should be present on both systems and Samba.

 {{% notice note %}}